PetrPapousek/django-connect-four/README.rst

 Features:
  * user can play against computer opponent
+ * two people can play against each other on same computer
  * scalable board size (min, max and default values)
  * scalable number of chips connected for victory (min, max and default values)
  * user can have more games opened
  * game archive

 Todo list:
- * hot seat mode (two players on one computer)
  * two users over network
  * history of moves + replay game
  * statistics in user profile
  * users can pick colour of chips

-Application is easily integrable to `Mezzanine CMS <http://mezzanine.jupo.org/>`_, but if You don't want to use it, You can use included views directly.
+Application is easily integrable to `Mezzanine CMS <http://mezzanine.jupo.org/>`_, just set the slug of page where You want to have game running ``new-game``, ``game`` and ``game-archive`` (if You want different slugs, see Configuration doc page).

+If You don't want to use Mezzanine, You can use included views directly.

 Installation
 ============